How To Build A Wetland

 Dive into the art and science of building and restoring ecosystems that not only provide sanctuary for a diverse range of flora and fauna but also offer crucial environmental benefits like runoff purification, groundwater recharge, and support for rare species.

-With ten episodes already available for your viewing pleasure, this series unpacks the highly effective methodologies crafted by Tom through his 46 years of experience.
-Having restored over 3,000 wetlands and streams across farms, rangelands, forests, and educational institutions, these videos are a treasure trove of knowledge and inspiration.
+With 36 episodes already available for your viewing pleasure, this series unpacks the highly effective methodologies crafted by Tom through his 48 years of experience.
+Having restored over 3,600 wetlands and streams across farms, rangelands, forests, and educational institutions, these videos are a treasure trove of knowledge and inspiration.

 Subscribe to our channel to ensure you never miss out on the latest episodes of “How You Can Build a Wetland”.
 Whether you’re a professional looking to expand your skills or a nature enthusiast eager to contribute to environmental preservation, this series will equip you with the knowledge and inspiration to make a difference.
 Join our community and be part of the global movement towards ecological restoration and sustainability.